The rules of planning have evolved...

 University of Texas at Arlington (UTA) is an elite, diverse research university with activities focused around four key areas: Sustainable Urban Communities, Health and the Human Condition, Global Environmental Impact, and Data-Driven Discovery.
 UTA is classified as a Tier 1 Research University from the Carnegie Classification of Institutions for Higher Education.

-The Regional Assessment is led by experienced and outstanding faculty and researchers from diverse disciplines including Urban Planning, Public Policy, Civil Engineering, and Social Work.
-The research team for this project is comprised 15 researchers including professors, doctoral students, and masters students.
+The Regional Assessment is led by experienced and outstanding faculty and researchers from diverse disciplines including Urban Planning, Public Policy, and Civil Engineering.
+The research team for this project is comprised of 20 researchers including professors, doctoral students, and masters students.

 Dr. Stephen Mattingly